 And thank the good Lord you are.

-Then make ya some redneck chicken in honor of some folks who were “different” before you were even born.
+Then make ya some Redneck Cordon Bleu in honor of some folks who were “different” before you were even born.

 You’ll need: Ritz crackers (generic are fine), oil for frying, eggs, boneless skinless chicken, and some pimento cheese.